 This post is adapted from Chapter 1 of Sooner Safer Happier by Jonathan Smart, with Zsolt Berend, Myles Ogilvie, and Simon Rohrer.

-In Antipattern 1.2, we saw how a capital “A,” capital “T” Agile Transformation feels to an employee like involuntary, mandatory change being inflicted upon them, whether they like it or not.
+In Antipattern 1.2: Using Old Ways of Thinking to Apply New Ways of Working, we saw how a capital “A,” capital “T” Agile Transformation feels to an employee like involuntary, mandatory change being inflicted upon them, whether they like it or not.
 The capital “A” denotes how they are going to change and the capital “T” denotes that they have to change.
 Often organizations treat a Transformation (with a capital T) as a project with a start date and an end date, applying an old way of thinking to new ways of working.
 Imposing Agile is not agile, nor is treating it as a deterministic project.
 In addition, humans have an evolutionary bias to be averse to loss.
 Collectively, all of this can generate fear, resistance, and an agentic state.
 Forced change removes the top three motivators for people at work: autonomy, mastery, and purpose (as Dan Pink puts in it Drive).

 In addition to being clear on the desired outcomes and empowering how those outcomes are improved, there is a need to clearly articulate the unique why for your organization in a way which appeals to intrinsic motivators.
 Cutting costs, increasing earnings per share, increasing return on equity, and prioritizing shareholders’ short-term financial interests may not be a sufficient purpose for most employees.
 So what is?